mmolimar/kafka-connect-fs/docs/source/config_options.rst

   Encoding to use for reading a file.
 If not specified, the reader will use the default encoding.

   * Type: string
+  * Default: based on the locale and charset of the underlying operating system.
   * Importance: medium

 ``file_reader.json.compression.type``